leopays-core/eosjs/README.md

 ### NPM

-The official distribution package can be found at [npm](https://www.npmjs.com/package/leopaysjs).
+The official distribution package can be found at [npm](https://www.npmjs.com/package/@leopays-core/leopaysjs).

 ### Add dependency to your project

-`yarn add leopaysjs`
+`yarn add @leopays-core/leopaysjs`

 ### Using with Typescript